beetbox/audioread/README.rst

   @ssssam).
   You can now optionally specify which specific backends ``audio_open`` should try (thanks once again to @ssssam).
+  On Windows, avoid opening a console window to run FFmpeg (thanks to @flokX).

 2.1.6
   Fix a "no such process" crash in the FFmpeg backend on Windows Subsystem for